Siro452/AI-Generated-Learning-Courses/README.md

 Link: https://shorturl.at/uGO26

+Regarding the commented code:
-Check the commented stuff to scan if there is anything that might be useful to you or not.
+- Check the commented stuff to scan if there is anything that might be useful to you or not.

-Don't be afraid once you've checked it to cut it out to clean up the code.
+- Don't be afraid once you've checked it to cut it out to clean up the code.